Thomas J. Hudner Jr.: Later life and death

 After retiring, Hudner initially worked as a management consultant, and later worked with the United Service Organizations.
 Because of his Medal of Honor, he worked regularly with various veterans groups in his retirement as a leader in the veterans' community, otherwise living a quiet life.
 From 1991 to 1999, he served as Commissioner for the Massachusetts Department of Veterans' Services, until he gave up that position to Thomas G. Kelley, another Medal of Honor recipient.

 He received a number of honors in his later life.
 In 1989, he was honored by the Gathering of Eagles Program of the Air Force at Maxwell Air Force Base.
 In 2001, Hudner presented Daisy Brown Thorne with several of Jesse Brown's posthumous medals at Mississippi State University.
 In May 2012, the Secretary of the Navy announced that an Arleigh Burke-class guided missile destroyer would be named USS Thomas Hudner.
-The ship was christened on April 1, 2017, with Hudner in attendance, and commissioned in Boston on 1 December 2018.
+The ship was christened on April 1, 2017, with Hudner in attendance, and commissioned in Boston on December 1, 2018.

 After 1991, Hudner lived in Concord, Massachusetts, with his wife, Georgea.
 In July 2013, he visited Pyongyang, North Korea, in an attempt to recover Jesse Brown's remains from the crash site.
 He was told by North Korean authorities to return in September when the weather would be more predictable.

 Hudner's official biography—Devotion: An Epic Story of Heroism, Friendship, and Sacrifice—was released in October 2015, after seven years of collaboration with author Adam Makos.

-Hudner died at his home in Concord, Massachusetts, on November 13, 2017, at the age of 93.
+Hudner died at his home in Concord on November 13, 2017, at the age of 93.
 He was interred at Arlington National Cemetery on April 4, 2018, in a ceremony attended by General Joseph Dunford, Chairman of the Joint Chiefs of Staff.

-Hudner is portrayed in the 2022 film Devotion by Glen Powell.
+Hudner is portrayed by Glen Powell in the 2022 film Devotion.